ollef/sixten/docs/QueryCompilerDriver.md

 determine when it's safe to reuse the cache from an old build even though there might be changes in other parts of the dependency graph.

-This fine-grained dependency tracking also allows
+This fine-grained dependency tracking also allows reusing the cache when a dependency of a task changes in a way that has no effect.
+For example, whitespace changes might only trigger a re-parse, but since the AST is the same, the cache can be reused from there on.

 ## Closing thoughts